smy1/swlab/python/README.md

         children=None, start=None, end=None, corr=None)
 ```
 In the code above:
-- `folder`: Enter the path of the main project folder.
+- `folder`: Enter __the path of the main project folder__.
 In this example, the main project folder is called "mc_vid", which is stored in the desktop by a user named "user".
-- `attempts`: If this is the first attempt to sync and overlay videos, enter `1`.
+- `attempts`: If this is the first __attempt to sync and overlay videos__, enter `1`.
 The function will ignore the argument given to the parameter `corr` (see below).
 If the number entered here is 2 or larger, we need to provide this argument, otherwise, the function will return an error.
 - `bgcam`: Stands for "background-camera".
-Enter the name of the video that will be used as the "base" of the composite video.
+Enter __the name of the video that will be used as the "base"__ of the composite video.
 In this example, Python will search for a video file that has the word "baby" in the name and use it as the base video.
 These base videos should be stored in their respective subfolders.
 The names of these subfolders must be provided in the first column of the Excel file (see Figure 1 below).
 - `topcam`: Stands for "top-camera".
-Enter the name of the video that will be overlaid on top of the base video.
+Enter __the name of the video that will be overlaid on top__ of the base video.
 In this example, Python will search for a video file that has the word "screen" in the name and overlay it on top of the base video to create a composite video.
 These top videos should be stored together with the base videos.
-- `newname`: Give the composite video a new name.
+- `newname`: __Give the composite video a new name__.
 In this example, the video that is created will be named "OMI" (which stands for "omission task").
-- `propsize`: Stands for "proportion-size".
-How small should be top video be?
-In this example, `0.25` means 25% of its original size.
+- `propsize`: Stands for "proportion-size". __How small should be top video be?__ In this example, `0.25` means 25% of its original size.
-- `dur`: Stands for "duration".
-If the recorded task has a standard length (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
+- `dur`: Stands for __"duration".
+If the recorded task has a standard length__ (e.g., 3 mintues), enter the duration here in seconds (i.e., 180).
 If the duration of the recorded task differs between participants, leave it as `None`.
-- `excel`: Enter the path and name of the relevant Excel file.
+- `excel`: Enter __the path and name of the relevant Excel file__.
 In this example, the Excel file is "example_overlay.xlsx" and is stored in the main project folder.
 - __other parameters__: Leave them as `None` here since the arguments are found in the Excel file.
 See the [examples.py](./examples.py) script for how to manually pass arguments to these parameters.

 In the __Excel file__ (see Figure 1 below), we should have four columns, the first row being the names of these columns: "children", "start", "end", and "corr".
 These columns are essentially the last few parameters of this function.
 While these names in the Excel file can be changed to something else that is more intuitive (or even in another language), the information _must_ be in entered in this order.